 As brands design reusable packaging systems, it is necessary to consider the tradeoffs of customization vs. standardization.
-Customization refers to the process of designing reusable packaging that is visually or functionally distinct from competitors or other products in the category and is collected through a unique reverse logistics channel.
+Customization refers to the process of designing reusable packaging that is visually or functionally distinct from competitors or other products in the category, and is collected through a unique reverse logistics channel.
 Standardization refers to ways in which the reusable packaging may fit into existing recovery streams or may use one design across brands, platforms, or channels.
-Standardization often translates to a more economically viable logistics structure and cost-savings for stakeholders.
+Standardization often translates to a more economically viable logistics structure and costsavings for stakeholders.
 The decision to customize or standardize can have direct implications for the adoption of reuse, and for reducing the environmental footprint of reusable packaging.

 Brands and retailers should also take some time to consider the logistics structure underlying their reuse model.
 According to a meta-analysis conducted by Reloop and Zero Waste Europe, one of the biggest sources of environmental impact for reusable packaging is the transportation phase, which includes both sending packaging to consumers and collecting it once it is empty.
-For this reason, the decisions around how to structure reverse logistics using either the point-to-point-to-point-or-a-hub-and-spoke-model play an important role in determining the environmental footprint of reusable packaging.
+For this reason, the decisions around how to structure reverse logistics using either the point-to-point or a huband-spoke model play an important role in determining the environmental footprint of reusable packaging.

-When it comes to measuring success, it is important to apply rigor and data to understand whether reusable packaging is meeting the primary goal of reducing the environmental footprint of the package-product system.
+As brands design reusable packaging systems, it is necessary to consider the tradeoffs of customization vs. standardization.
+When it comes to measuring success, it is important to apply rigor and data to understand whether reusable packaging is meeting the primary goal of reducing the environmental footprint of the packageproduct system.
 One of the best ways to do this is to analyze return and refill rates as an indicator of reuse in practice.
 This is different from metrics of theoretical reuse which many brands inadvertently focus on, such as how many uses reusable packaging is designed to withstand or when it would break even.